Transform your kitchen leftovers into a green garden. Save money and Mother Earth simultaneously by growing veggies from remnants!

 - Within days, expect roots from the base and foliage at the top.

-Planting Advice: Transfer to soil after a week, ensuring only the leaves peek out.
+Transfer to soil after a week, ensuring only the leaves peek out.
 As celery thrives in cooler weather, aim for early spring for outdoor planting to evade the scorching summer.

 3. Romaine Lettuce: A Leafy Resurgence